karllhughes/learn/_posts/2022-06-16-finding-opportunities-as-an-entry-level-technical-writer.md

 ### Technical Aptitude

 When you first begin technical writing, focus on topics of which you have deep knowledge.
-“You need to know the intricacies of how things work internally and externally,” full stack developer and technical writer [Ravgeet Dhillon](https://twitter.com/ravgeetdhillon) told me.
-“Only then you would be able to explain a topic to a complete beginner.
+“You need to know the intricacies of how things work internally and externally,” full stack developer and technical writer [Ravgeet Dhillon](https://twitter.com/ravgeetdhillon) told me.“ Only then you would be able to explain a topic to a complete beginner.

 When you’re beginning, choosing familiar technical topics will allow you to focus on the craft of writing, instead of research.
 When I wrote about this topic for [Stackoverflow](https://stackoverflow.blog/2021/08/09/how-writing-can-advance-your-career-as-a-developer/), developer, consultant and author [Adam Duvander](https://twitter.com/adamd) advised that new writers should “pick a fun technical challenge you faced and share how you fixed it.
 If you do this every month or two, you’ll have more technical posts than almost any other working engineer.”